jhensley/chai-webdriver/README.md

 - `expect(selector).dom.to.eventually.have.htmlClass('warning')`

-All of these assertions return a `Q` promise.
+All of these assertions return a `Q` promise, so you can just return the promise if you're using mocha.

 ## Setup